 Let’s face it: the brain is an organ of the body.
 It may be insulted by traumatic brain injury such as a concussion, or by derangement of neural circuits (as is the case in PTSD).
 And, while some individuals may heal and adjust, for others, suffering is life-long.

 Why should we discriminate between a soldier who has lost a limb, yet worked through a rehabilitation program and gone on to build a good life for himself, and one who has been severely traumatized psychiatrically, yet worked through a treatment program and gone on to do the same?
 Both have sustained the scars of war.
 Both have served our nation.
 Both have had to cope with hardship along with their families, who have watched and endured their suffering and recovery.

-	In a previous blog, I talked about my dad’s undiagnosed PTSD following World War II.
+In a previous post, I talked about my dad’s undiagnosed PTSD following World War II.
 Back in those days, we had no idea what PTSD was, how psychological and emotional trauma affect brain structure and function.
 Now we do.

 With our increased knowledge of trauma and its impact on our veterans’ brains, minds and emotions, how can we sit on the sidelines and not at least honor their sacrifice?

 How can we not provide better services for the emotional consequences of war?
 How can we let our soldiers serve us, and then stand back while they suffer horrible invisible wounds?

 We should not allow the stigma of psychiatric disorders to add insult to injury for our veterans.